The Drinky Crow Show

-Dino Stamatopoulos provided the voice of the title character and David Herman the voices of Uncle Gabby and Captain Maak.
-Millionaire's then-wife Becky Thyre co-starred as the voice of the Captain's Daughter and Phoebe Bird.
-Pamela Adlon provided the voice of Mademoiselle DeBoursay, as well as many of the other female characters.
-Creators Tony Millionaire and Eric Kaplan also provided additional voices.
+Dino Stamatopoulos provides the voice of the title character and David Herman voices Uncle Gabby and Captain Maak.
+Millionaire's then-wife Becky Thyre voices the Captain's Daughter and Phoebe Bird.
+Pamela Adlon voices Mademoiselle DeBoursay and other female characters.
+Creators Tony Millionaire and Eric Kaplan provide additional voices.
 They Might Be Giants perform the show's theme song.

 Setting

-The show centers on Drinky Crow (an often drunk crow) and Uncle Gabby described as a drunken Irish monkey.
+The show centers on Drinky Crow (an often drunk crow) and Uncle Gabby, a drunken Irish monkey.
 It has a 19th-century nautical setting, where the main characters are constantly at war with the French, who are mostly alligators.
-It is characterized by graphic violence and surreal humor, so it normally is rated TV-MA-V for graphic violence.
+It is characterized by graphic violence and surreal humor, and is rated TV-MA-V for graphic violence.

 Production

-The animation is done CGI-animated by Mirari Films's facilities in Brasov using Maya, its resolution and its color palette are deliberately kept low.
+The animation is done by Mirari Films's facilities in Brașov using Maya, its resolution and its color palette are deliberately kept low.
 This gives the show a more traditional cel-animated look, reminiscent of 1950s children's TV cartoon shows.